www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/assessment/_list_tests.md

 ```

-The Testing Partner’s response should include a JSON payload containing a list of test objects for the organization.
+The Assessment Partner’s response should include a JSON payload containing a list of test objects for the organization.
 Each test object should contain the keys `partner_test_id` and `partner_test_name.`